Living With Animals

 If you would like to present at the Living with Animals conference, please send 200-400 word abstracts and CV to email@example.com.

 If you would like to be part of the Living with Horses conference within the LwA conference, please send your abstract to the following two email addresses: firstname.lastname@example.org and email@example.com.

 If you would like to be part of the Living with Art and Animals conference within the LwA conference, please sent your abstract to the following two email addresses: LivingWithArtandAnimals@gmail.com and firstname.lastname@example.org.

 All abstracts should be arranged as follows:

 - Next line(s): authors' names, positions, affiliations, and email addresses.

 - Next Line: text of the abstract

-- Attached to abstract on a separate sheet: a one-page CV of your most relevant work and experience.
+- Attach to abstract on a separate sheet: a one-page CV of your most relevant work and experience.

 All abstracts should be single spaced.
-Reference to existing bodies of work might be made.
+Reference to existing bodies of work may be made.